JanakievskaA/Sales-data-mining/README.md

   - **fromage blanc → honey**
   - Lift: **5.16**

----

-## Key Insights

-- Certain product pairs show strong purchasing dependency
-- FP-Growth discovered slightly more associations
-- Association rules can be used for:
-  - Product recommendation systems
-  - Cross-selling strategies
-  - Market basket optimization

----

 ## Conclusion

 This project demonstrates how association rule mining can uncover hidden relationships in transactional data.
 FP-Growth proved to be slightly more effective in discovering additional rules, while both algorithms produced consistent core insights.

-A simple recommendation system was also built to demonstrate real-world application of the extracted rules.